DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.6.0.md

 - Enraged or something (attack faster & move faster)
 - Sturdy or something (no flinch)

+## Rethink Passive Effects Again
+- Simple Passive effects that you can just add on
+- Passive effects that specifically augment something (only 1 per-slot)
+	- For example, you can only have 1 Primary Spell Augment passive effect at a time.
+Same for secondaries.
+	- This way, we can add some unique effects that really change how a spell works

 ### Rarity System For Passive Spells

 ## At Least Two Attack Things From The Doc